IBM-Cloud/docs/openwhisk/openwhisk_reference.md

 Docker actions run a user-supplied binary in a Docker container.
 The binary runs in a Docker image based on Ubuntu 14.04 LTD, so the binary must be compatible with this distribution.

-The action input "payload" parameter is passed as a positional argument to the binary program, and the standard output from the execution of the program is returned in the "result" parameter.

-The Docker skeleton is a convenient way to build {{site.data.keyword.openwhisk_short}}-compatible Docker images.
+The Docker skeleton is a convenient way to build OpenWhisk-compatible Docker images.
 You can install the skeleton with the `wsk sdk install docker` CLI command.

-The main binary program is copied to the `dockerSkeleton/client/action` file.
-Any companion files or library can exist in the `dockerSkeleton/client` directory.
+The main binary program must be located in `/action/exec` inside the container.
+The executable receives the input arguments via `stdin` and must return a result via `stdout`.

-You can also include any compilation steps or dependencies by modifying the `dockerSkeleton/Dockerfile`.
-For example,you can install Python if your action is a Python script.
+You may include any compilation steps or dependencies by modifying the `Dockerfile` included in the `dockerSkeleton`.

 ## REST API
 {: #openwhisk_ref_restapi}